Realmzer/TrollStore/README.md

 Supported versions: 14.0 beta 2 - 16.6.1, 16.7 RC (20H18), 17.0

+## TrollStore Lite

+A version of TrollStore that supports jailbroken devices.
+Instead of using a CoreTrust bug, it uses a codesign bypass.
+If you were already using the regular TrollStore before this you are able to transfer all of your apps to TrollStore Lite.
+Instead of installing apps as regular apps, it will install apps as system apps instead.

+Supported versions: iOS 14.0-Latest

+If you need to find a Jailbreak, refer to [ios.cfw.guide](https://ios.cfw.guide/get-started/).

 ## Installing TrollStore

 For installing TrollStore, refer to the guides at [ios.cfw.guide](https://ios.cfw.guide/installing-trollstore)